-Located at 37 Macalester Street, this is a safe space for domestic students of color and allies who are interested in learning from and contributing to a multicultural environment.
-The C-House strives to be a symbol of connection for people of color at Macalester and in the Twin Cities.
+Located at 37 Macalester Street, this is a safe space for students of color and indigenous students who are interested in learning from and contributing to a multicultural environment.
+The C-House strives to be a symbol of connection for people of color and indigenous people at Macalester.
 Although the C-House is organized around the dismantling of racism, there is careful attention paid to the intersection of multiple identities, including gender, class, sexual orientation, national origin, age, ability, and religion.
 Programming and many cultural organizations who utilize the C-House are structured in a diasporic manner that recognizes that race may have variant meanings in an international context.

 The Cultural House Signature Programs

 The C-House Block Party serves as a kick-off to the programmatic year for the Cultural House.
 It is an annual event that formally welcomes the Macalester community.
 Food, fun, and water games celebrate the new academic year.